mk-fg/incremetal-disk-compare-and-sync/README.rst

 hash-map-file, "idcas" tool will create a sparse file there, which only includes changed blocks at correct offsets - a kind of binary diff or patch file.

-sparse_patch binary can then be used to only copy those actually-written non-sparse parts of that file over to destination, without touching anything else there.
+sparse_patch binary can then be used to only copy/apply those actually-written non-sparse parts of such patch-file to somewhere else (e.g. actual destination device), without touching anything else there.

 Most tools, when working with sparse files, tend to replicate them to destination (e.g. cp, rsync, bmaptool copy, etc), discarding data there as well, skip